amir-arad/muaddib/docs/architecture-overview.md

 For instance An “Add Component” panel plugin can actually be composed of:
 - The visual panel
-- preview code for generating thumbnails
+- preview plugin for generating thumbnails
 - Backend (node/worker) code for finding components across your project
 - Backend (node/worker) code for inserting a component to the code model
 - Wix-curated component service